Wisembly/xgettext-php/README.md

 ![configure xgettext parser](https://raw.githubusercontent.com/Wisembly/xgettext-php/master/doc/js.png)

+**WARNING:** Javascript parser currently parse only 1rst and 2nd arguments.
+It also do not parse strings with non matching parenthesis. (avoid smileys..)

 ### Handlebars parser

 Same like above, just add `-l "handlebars"` in yout `xgettext` call to stipulate you want